Frequently asked questions about the Revitalising Newcastle program:

 When will customers be able to use the light rail?

 Light rail services are set to start running for customers in early 2019.

 What are the benefits of light rail for Newcastle?

 Light rail will provide frequent, comfortable and reliable transport for people who live, work and play in the city centre.
-Customers will be able to get to key locations across the city centre quickly and easily, with services running every 7.5 minutes during peak hours.
+Customers will be able to get to key locations across the city centre quickly and easily, with services running regularly during peak hours.

 Light rail will help reinvigorate Newcastle’s once thriving main street by bringing people back to the city centre, and delivering customers to the front door of local business.

 How will I transfer from light rail to other modes?